yetanothergithubaccount/ISS-Sun-Moon-Transit-Detector/README.md

 # ISS Sun/Moon Transit Detector
 Simple ISS sun/moon transit detector.
 Makes use of the skyfield API to find out whether the ISS is visible in front of the sun or the moon from a specific location.
-The next days ISS sightings above the location are compared the the suns and the moons positions at that time.
+The next days ISS sightings above the location are compared to the sun's and the moon's positions at that time.
 If there is a match a message is printed.
 The ISS location/sighting data is determined by its TLE data from http://celestrak.org/NORAD/elements/gp.php?INTDES=1998-067.
 This is time dependent and might change over time.